sambhav874/SimpleStockPredictingModel/README.md

   -Live Data Stock Price Predictor

-  -->This will fetch and predict the upcoming uncertainities and rise of the selected stocks.
+  -->This will fetch and predict the upcoming hour to hour uncertainities and rise of the selected stocks.
   -->It can fetch fetch the current day data only.
   -->Also there are accurate graphs plotted on basis of the predicted data of the current day.
-  -->
+  -->It is more benificial for real time trading as it could provide the predictions the next minutes and few even hours

+####For ease the components of the predicted stock price chart are also plotted on the basis of different timeframes.####
+####A news api is also integrated to this model that provides latest news straight from the well known stock markets of the world.####

   -->Also there are accurate graphs plotted on basis of the predicted data.